ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2018-10-11-policy-council-blog-post.md

 description: Agency Leaders Gather to Implement Improvement Initiatives

-excerpt: Agency leaders gather to advance the President Management Agenda's efforts to implement program management improvement initiatives.
+excerpt: Agency leaders gather to implement program management improvement initiatives.

 image: ! /img/blog/whitehouse_reduced.jpeg

-authors:
-- Performance.gov Team

 tags:
 - PMA

 ---

 Agency and Administration leaders took another significant step in advancing efforts aimed at improving how Federal agencies get things done more efficiently, cost-effectively, and with accountability to the American people by gathering for the first meeting of the Program Management Policy Council (PMPC).
 Convening on Thursday, September 27, this initial meeting set out to establish priority areas for the Council to focus on as it works to implement the Program Management Improvement Accountability Act (PMIAA) guidance published in June, 2018.
-The implementation of the PMIAA is also supported by cross-agency priority goal 11: [Improve Management of Major Acquisitions](https://www.performance.gov/CAP/CAP_goal_11.html).
+The implementation of the PMIAA is also supported by Cross Agency Priority Goal: [Improve Management of Major Acquisitions](https://www.performance.gov/CAP/CAP_goal_11.html).

 The PMIAA designates the Program Management Policy Council (PMPC) as the leading group for overseeing implementation of the Act’s major provisions including identifying and carrying-out government-wide standards and policies designed to strengthen agency program management, sharing best practices, and facilitating cross-agency learning.
 Comprised of officials from the twenty-four major federal agencies, each representative serves as the Program Management Improvement Officer (PMIO) of their agency and reports to their agency’s Chief Operation Officer or equivalent.

-During the meeting, PMIOs voiced priorities for the next two years and sought to identify how the Council can be most effective in supporting the Administration’s 5-year strategic plan for improving program and project management.
+During the meeting, PMIOs voiced priorities for the next two years and sought to identify how the Council can be most effective in supporting the Administration’s strategic plan for improving program and project management.
 Specific items included the development of career path guidance to attract and retain excellent program managers and exploring the design of a rotational program for program managers to gain experience in other agencies.
-Check Performance.gov for regular updates as this important work progresses as part of the PMA.

 <center><h3>The PMPC members, and agency PMIOs, consist of:</h3></center>
 <div class="grid-post">
   <div id="post-white-grid"><b>George Cabaniss</b><br><i>Director, Office of Contracting and Procurement</i><br>United States Department of Agriculture</div>
-  <div id="post-white-grid"><b>Barry Berkowitz</b><br><i>SPE and Director OAM</i><br>Department of Commerce</div>
+  <div id="post-white-grid"><b>Barry Berkowitz</b><br><i>Senior Procurement Executive and Director of Acquisition Management</i><br>Department of Commerce</div>
   <div id="post-white-grid"><b>Doug Webster</b><br><i>Chief Financial Officer/Chief Acquisition Officer</i><br>Department of Education</div>
   <div id="post-white-grid"><b>Kevin Fahey</b><br><i>Assistant Secretary of Defense for Acquisition</i><br>Department of Defense</div>
   <div id="post-white-grid"><b>Bill Eckroade</b><br><i>Acting Director, Office of Enterprise Assessments</i><br>Department of Energy</div>